Docs

 = read

-indicates a point-in-time snapshot.
-The first sync for every table is always a snapshot of the dataset (full export).
+indicates a snapshot record.
+The first export for every table is always a snapshot of the dataset.

 The following table shows how the records appear in the next export: